 Auditors are those students who take a course without receiving academic credit for that course.
-Students who take a course as an auditor may not receive credit for it later unless they retake the course for credit.
 Admission for auditors is granted for one semester only.
 A new application is required for each term.
 Applications for auditors are available from the Director of Admissions or online at www.MemphisSeminary.edu.